Stronghold (Magnum album)

 Stronghold is a live album by the English rock band Magnum, released in 1997 by SPV.
-It is the UK re-release of The Last Dance, which originally was only distributed in Europe.
+It is the UK re-release of The Last Dance, which originally was only distributed in mainland Europe.
 This edition included bonus tracks.

 Sanctuary Records released a remastered and expanded edition in 2007, along with Magnum's first six albums.
 The deluxe packaging has new sleeve notes and an exclusive interview with Tony Clarkin.

 Track listing

 Cover sleeve

 The cover art was designed by Rodney Matthews.